arduino/docs-content/content/micropython-course/course/03.python-cc/python-cc.md

 arrayVar = [1,3,6,7] # array
 ```

 A variable can store just about anything, but pay attention to **how** they are stored.
-For example, a string (which holds characters, or text), needs the quotation marks, while a number does not need anything.
+For example, strings (which hold characters, or text), need quotation marks, while a number does not need anything.

 ## Print

 The `print()` function is the best way of knowing what's happening on your board.
-You can use `print()` to print the numeric value of a variable, the state of a button, or to send a message back to the computer.
+You can use `print()` to print the numeric value of a variable, the state of a button, or send a message back to the computer.

 ```python
 print('Hello') # print a string